Compassion Fatigue & How to Overcome It

 Easy steps you can take to become more organized include automating the payment of your bills, keeping a detailed schedule or calendar, avoiding procrastination, make deadlines and be sure you’re meeting them, regularly cleaning your workplace and home, and writing about anything noteworthy.

-4. Practice Healthy Eating Habits
+5. Practice Healthy Eating Habits

 One of the most important factors regarding mental and physical health is your diet.
 In the healthcare industry, its no wonder so many professionals exhibit poor habits, particularly when compassion fatigue is involved.
 Most experiencing the problem stick with fast food or quick frozen dinners to cope with the stress and exhaustion of long care-taking shifts.
 However, this is something we all MUST make the time for if we want to lead a healthier lifestyle.

-One starting mistake people tend to make is trying to replace the less-than-healthy foods they enjoy with healthier alternatives.
-However, this is a recipe for failure.
-Start by reducing the portions of the junk foods you love, and adding new, healthier foods to your diet.
+Instead, start by reducing the portions of the junk foods you love, and adding new, healthier foods to your diet.
 On the job, yogurt is a great source of energy as it metabolizes quicker than solid foods and is light.
 Other steps you can take include prepping your meals for the week on your day off, focusing your grocery shopping more on fruits and vegetables, and choosing healthier snacks that are high in protein, like nuts.

-5. Drink Lots of Water
+6. Drink Lots of Water

 Water helps flush your body and revitalizes us.
 If you drink cold water, it can give you a rush that shoots energy throughout your mind and body.
-Cold water restores alertness and, if you splash it on you, releases noradrenaline which is a hormone that energizes us.
+Cold water restores alertness and, if you splash it on you, releases adrenaline which is a hormone that energizes us.

 Drinking water can help with joint aches and can release tight muscles that cause headaches and body pain.
 Most of the time we don’t even realize we are dehydrated or thirsty.
 It’s best to drink about 8 glasses a day, but if you’re active, you should probably drink about 12.
 You will feel better, lose weight, and release tension.

-6. Practice Overall Healthy Self-Management
+7. Practice Overall Healthy Self-Management

 Mental and physical health start from within.
 Nobody can help you if you don’t genuinely want to help yourself.
 So, if you’re suffering from compassion fatigue, then you probably have a hard time saying “no” to others, but you have to.
 Whatever the case may be, whether your schedule is jam-packed or the task is simply too much of a burden on you, prioritizing tasks and managing your life in a more balanced fashion can go a long way to a healthier you.